OutSystems/docs-product/src/develop/data/edit/how-edit-data.md

 Learn how to add a record or row, remove a record or row, and change an attribute or cell in Service Studio.

-To understand how editing data on Service Studio works and the prerequisites check the [Edit data while developing article](intro.md).
+To understand how editing data on Service Studio works and the prerequisites check the [edit data while developing article](intro.md).

 ## Add a record or row { #add }